Everyday Nourishing Foods

 Spinach paratha (Palak paratha)

-A simple and healthy flatbread made with spinach, whole wheat flour, and Indian spices.
-Have them instead of regular roti to make your lunch or dinner more healthy.
+A simple flatbread made with spinach, whole wheat flour, and Indian spices.
+Have them instead of regular roti for your lunch or dinner.

 5 from 1 vote